tanarurkerem/DrupalExtensionStarterKit/README.md

     bin/behat

-Run one test(eg.: login.feature in your features directory):
+Run one test(eg.: testEnviromentWorks.feature in your features directory):

-    bin/behat features/login.feature
+    bin/behat features/testEnviromentWorks.feature

 Use Selenium:
   Add @javascript tag to your Feature or Scenario